 1. To Access the Best in Credit When You Need It

 Loans are among the most common reasons to need a strong credit score.
 Auto loans, mortgages, and student loans are all part of life.
-While it’s great to imagine saving up enough cash for a large purchase, doing so can be challenging.
-Most of lives biggest buy significantly exceed annual incomes, making these ambitious goals more achievable with a loan.
+While it’s great to imagine saving enough cash for a large purchase, doing so can be challenging.
+Most lives’ biggest buys significantly exceed annual incomes, making these ambitious goals more achievable with a loan.

-Plan for purchases that require credit by assessing where your score is now.
-If it’s outside your target range, identify the changes you need to make to improve it.
+Assess your credit score to plan for purchases that require credit.
+If it’s outside your target range, identify the changes you must make to improve it.
 Consider getting a credit builder card to establish a solid payment and credit use history.
-Dispute inaccuracies on your credit report if lousy information drives your score down.
+If lousy information drives your score down, dispute inaccuracies on your credit report.

 2. To Live Where You Want

-If you’re itching to move, you may want to check your credit score.
+You may want to check your credit score if you’re itching to move.
 Apartment leases, home rentals, and mortgages all require a credit check.
-If your score comes in too low to qualify, you’ll be out more than a place to lay your head.
+If your score is too low to qualify, you’ll be out more than a place to lay your head.
 Lenders and leasing offices require a hard pull of your credit report.
 Each one shows as an inquiry on your information, and too many can drive your score down further.

 3. To Ensure Your Job Offer Stands

 Solid credit and responsible financial behavior are often considered indicators of professional credibility.
-Especially if your hoped-for role is in the financial industry or requires access to financial information, good credit is paramount.
-Low credit scores can cast doubt on your ability to be trusted with financial accounts.
-Consider a good credit score part of your résumé, and you can enter the final recruitment stages with confidence.
+Good credit is paramount, especially if your hoped-for role is in the financial industry or requires access to financial information.
+Low credit scores can doubt your ability to be trusted with financial accounts.
+Consider a good credit score part of your résumé, and you can confidently enter the final recruitment stages.

 4. To Avoid Losing Money to Deposits

-Finally, getting your phone plan and the latest smartphone is a significant milestone not to be forgotten.
+Finally, getting your phone plan and the latest smartphone is a significant milestone that should not be forgotten.
 If you have low credit, it’ll be one you remember, thanks to the surprise costs associated with this new independence.

-Customers with low credit often pay more for cell phone service, are required to pay a non-negotiable security deposit.
-If your score is too low, you may not qualify for the better-known carriers.
-Instead, you could have to go for a prepaid phone that may lack the service quality you hoped for.
+Customers with low credit often pay more for cell phone service and must pay a non-negotiable security deposit.
+You may not qualify for the better-known carriers if your score is too low.
+Instead, you could use a prepaid phone that may lack the desired service quality.

 Utilities like water, natural gas, and electricity are needed.
 While you may not be shut out of receiving services, you may again be forced to pay a deposit.